 Unlike Krakow, Warsaw isn’t famous for its sightseeing opportunities.
 But there’s plenty of beauty in Warsaw, even if it does need to be coaxed out.

 Planning out your time in Warsaw isn’t as easy as in other cities in Central Europe.
-Although many of the best things to do in Warsaw are fairly central, plenty other cool Warsaw attractions await just far enough to rule out walking for some travellers.
+Although many of the best things to do in Warsaw are fairly central —and can be tackled with even just one day in Warsaw—plenty other cool Warsaw attractions await just far enough to rule out walking for some travellers.

 Fortunately, public transportation in Warsaw is cheap and plentiful.
 Finding your way to most points of interest in Warsaw isn’t difficult, save a bit of a language barrier.